flamelink/flamelink/docs/storage.md

 ### Return value

-A `Promise` that resolves to the file `{Object}` on success or will reject with an error if the request fails.
+A `Promise` that resolves to the download URL `{String}` on success or will reject with an error if the request fails.

 ---